onlinecity/gatewayapi-docs/docs/appendix.rst

 special sender for the destination/network.

-We recommend you stick with characters in the range a-zA-Z0-9, however if you do use ie. _`Latin-1` characters ie. (æøå) we will support it on connections where it is available.
-If the mobile network connection do not support these characters, we will automatically replace them with standard chracters according to the table below.
+We recommend you stick with characters in the range a-zA-Z0-9, however if you do use `Latin-1`_ characters ie. (æøå) we will support it on connections where it is available.
+If the mobile network connection do not support these characters, we will automatically replace them with basic latin chracters according to the table below.
 If the replacement results in a too long sender, only the first character of the replacement is used.